Phi Alpha (honor society): History

 The formal organization and constitution were completed in 1962, and six chapters qualified to become "charter chapters."
 The charter chapters were Florida State University, Michigan State University, Ohio Northern University, Central State College, University of Dayton, and the University of Tennessee.

+Phi Alpha joined the Association of College Honor Societies in 1962.
 The honor society now has over 450 chapters.

-Phi Alpha joined the Association of College Honor Societies in 1962.
+Its national headquarters is at East Tennessee State University in Johnson City, Tennessee.

+Symbols

+Phi Alpha's colors are royal blue and gold.